 Area Kiama Area

+Fine examples can be seen in the hills and valleys west of Kiama township, with much of the work being attributed to Thomas Newing, a prolific and skilled stone wall builder who worked in the area for over 60 years.
 The building method developed by Newing uses the local volcanic stone, and consists of two wall faces leaning against each other capped by a continuous row of larger stones.

-Nearly 400 stone walls have been listed as heritage items in the Kiama municipality.
+Nearly 400 stone walls have been listed as heritage items in the Kiama Municipality.
 The walls that occur along the Saddleback Mountain Road have been repaired or reconstructed by volunteers using the traditional methods.